vincetran96/Scrape-Finance-Data-v2/README.md

 Logs are stored in the `./logs` folder, in the form of `scrapySpiderName_log_verbose.log`.

 # Debugging and How This Thing Works <a name="debugging"></a>
-## What is Torproxy and Why is it Required?
+## What is Torproxy?
 ### Quick introduction
 Torproxy is "Tor and Privoxy (web proxy configured to route through tor) docker container."
 See: https://github.com/dperson/torproxy.
-We need it in this container to avoid IP-banning for scraping too much, I suppose.
+We need it in this container to avoid IP-banning for scraping too much.
-### What else should I know about it?
+### Configuration used in this project
 The only two configuration variables I used with Torproxy are `TOR_MaxCircuitDirtiness` and `TOR_NewCircuitPeriod`, which means the maximum Tor circuit age (in seconds) and time period between every attempt to change Tor circuit (in seconds), respectively.
 Note that `TOR_MaxCircuitDirtiness` is set at max = 60 seconds, and `TOR_NewCircuitPeriod` is set at 10 seconds.
-## What is Redis and Why is it Required?
+## What is Redis?
 "Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker."
 See: https://redis.io/.
 In this project, Redis serves as a message broker and an in-memory queue for Scrapy.
+No non-standard Redis configurations were made for this project.
 ## Debugging
 ### Redis
 #### If scraper run in Docker container: